Pece17/SaltProjectRaspberryPi/README.md

 sudo apt-get upgrade
 ```

-We find out the OS (Operating system) with this command
+We find out the OS with this command

 ```
 cat /etc/os-release